zhangferry/SummarAI/README.md

 - The default host is https://api.openai.com.
 - API key is required, you can find it in [OpenAI API Key](https://platform.openai.com/account/api-keys)

-If you don't have access to OpenAI, you can purchase ApiKeys at [API2D](https://api2d.com/r/187046).
+If you don't have access to OpenAI, you can purchase API Key at [API2D](https://api2d.com/r/187046).
 Update the host and API Key to use it.

 ### Summary